nktnktnkt/Winter2021-Electronics-for-Inventors-Arduino-Prototyping/README.md

-# Electronics-for-Inventors-Arduino-Prototyping (Fall 2020)
+# Electronics-for-Inventors-Arduino-Prototyping (Winter 2020)

-### 4 weeks - Tuesdays and Thursdays Sept 22 - Oct 15th
+### 4 weeks - Tuesdays and Thursdays Jan 12 - Feb 4th

 ## Requirements
 Hello!
 Prior to the class, please download and install Arduino and purchase this Arduino Kit